 The W♀Manchester Statue Project is about celebrating the significant role that women have played in the city.
-Until the unveiling of the Emmeline Pankhurst statue 16 out of the 17 statues in the City Centre are of men.
-The exception is Queen Victoria.
+Until the unveiling of the Emmeline Pankhurst statue 16 out of the 17 statues in the City Centre were of men.
+The exception was Queen Victoria.
 The unveiling of this new statue will help address this inequality.

 From those twenty a shortlist was created and the public voted overwhelmingly for Emmeline Pankhurst.

 A shortlisting competition for the sculptor saw 5,850 members of the public vote for their favourite design.

 Hazel Reeves won the popular vote and was the unanimous choice of the selection panel with her ‘chair’ design: Rise Up Women.

 A limited edition of twelve 40 cm high versions of the bronze maquette were available for sale but have sold out.

 Longlist of 20 inspirational Manchester women announced on 28th May 2015

 In June 2015, the fundraising began with a 1,059 mile sponsored bike ride.
 The ride was in twenty day long stages, each devoted to one of the women on the long list.